Sota-Nakashima/MySQLPandas/README.md

 * Change int or float type column
   Sorry, you can't change it in MySQLPandas.
 Please rewrite it by using "executeSQLcommand" method.

+0.0.19 ~
+* Columns are no longer automatically assigned an underscore instead of a space when the database is created.
+However, it is recommended to replace them with underbars as much as possible, since spaces may cause unintended behavior.
 ## Setup password.ini
 In default, you need to input DB password in your console every time.
 If you felt bothered, you avoid this by creating "password.ini" file.